iocoop/policies/Bylaws.md

 ### Section 1.01.
 Name.

-The cooperative described in these Bylaws will be known as IO Cooperative, referred to, infra, as "the Cooperative."
+The cooperative described in these Bylaws will be known as IO Cooperative, Inc., referred to, infra, as "the Cooperative."

 ## Article II.
 Purposes